 - Selling Farm Products at Farmers Markets: Here are tips and resources for improving farmers market sales from the Center for Crop Diversification at the University of Kentucky.
 Also, see their Farmers Market Weekly Price Reports that list prices for common products that are currently being charged at a selection of Kentucky farmers’ markets so that your vendors can make informed decisions when setting prices.

 - Cornell Small Farms Program: Resources from Cornell Small Farm Program for starting and growing a small farm business

-- University of Kentucky Cooperative Extension Service Farmers’ Market Toolkit: This toolkit is a research based resource developed to make local, fresh fruit and vegetables more accessible to limited resource Kentuckians through farmers’ markets.
+- The University of Kentucky Cooperative Extension Service Farmers’ Market Toolkit: This toolkit is a research-based resource developed to make local, fresh fruit and vegetables more accessible to limited resource Kentuckians through farmers’ markets.
 It includes an assessment tool to help market leadership identify measures they can take to improve marketing to this audience.
 The assessment addresses the market’s promotional practices, acceptance of nutrition program benefits, implementation of incentive programs, access, appearance and safety, and community engagement.
 The toolkit provides resources to help markets address those issues they choose to pursue.
-It is available through county Extension offices.
+This toolkit is ONLY available through your county’s extension offices.

 - Kentucky Guide to Incentive Programs A PowerPoint presentation created by the Partnership for Fit Kentucky to promote access to healthy foods at farmers markets.

 - Good and Cheap Cookbook: Recipes designed to fit the budgets of people living on SNAP.